pupil-labs/pupil-docs/user-docs/pupil-capture.md

 #### Fingertip Calibration

 Calibrate using your fingertip!
 Move your index finger into your field of view while looking at the fingertip.
-During the calibration, we suggest that the part between fingerprint and fingernail face toward world camera.
+You can use any part of your fingertip for calibration.
+We have found that it is easisest to use the side of your index finger (e.g. between fingerprint and fingernail).

 This is a two step process:
 (1) calibrating for skin tone of the participant